 The WHOIS Review Team’s scope, guided by the Affirmation of Commitments was to review the extent to which ICANN’s WHOIS policy and its implementation are effective, meet the legitimate needs of law enforcement and promote consumer trust.

 Formed in October 2010, the WHOIS Review Team comprised representatives from across the ICANN constituencies, a representative of law enforcement and two independent experts.
 The Review Team held two dedicated face-to-face meetings during its term, as well as working and outreach sessions at each of the ICANN meetings in 2011.
 Fortnightly calls were held.
-Apart from rare occasions where Chatham House rules were invoked, all the Review Team’s calls, meetings and e-mail list were open to observers, and the public wiki https://community.icann.org/display/whoisreview/WHOIS+Policy+Review+Team provides an archive of our activities.
+Apart from rare occasions where Chatham House Rule [comment] were invoked, all the Review Team’s calls, meetings and e-mail list were open to observers, and the public wiki https://community.icann.org/display/whoisreview/WHOIS+Policy+Review+Team provides an archive of our activities.

-Findings
+Findings & Recommendations